angel-dart/angel/README.md

 https://angel-dart.github.io

 Options:
 -h, --help                    Print this help information.
     --[no-]respawn            Automatically respawn crashed application instances.
                               (defaults to on)

     --use-zone                Create a new Zone for each request.
+    --quiet                   Completely mute logging.
+    --ssl                     Listen for HTTPS instead of HTTP.
+    --http2                   Listen for HTTP/2 instead of HTTP/1.1.
 -a, --address                 The address to listen on.
                               (defaults to "127.0.0.1")

 -j, --concurrency             The number of isolates to spawn.
                               (defaults to "4")

 -p, --port                    The port to listen on.
                               (defaults to "3000")

+    --certificate-file        The PEM certificate file to read.
+    --certificate-password    The PEM certificate file password.
+    --key-file                The PEM key file to read.
+    --key-password            The PEM key file password.
 ```